rishavanand/30-Days-of-DS/tree/binary-search-tree/README.md

 ## Why Binary Search Trees?
 1. In average cases the access/search/insertion/deletion operation time reduces to O(log(n)) with respect to O(n) of a Binary Tree.
-2. For more effiecient access/search/insertion/deletion than arrays and linked lists

 ## Operations (in linked list)